 Safety is our number one concern at Salem Gymnastics & Swim.
 Our staff is not only background checked and Safety Certified, we all take part in “Safe at Salem” training.
 As part of this comprehensive training, we teach our employees what abuse looks like.
 We instruct how to recognize both “grooming” signs in adults and common signs of abuse in children.
 We know how to handle suspicious behaviors and are trained in what to do if a child discloses abuse to one of us.
 We teach which behaviors are appropriate and what is inappropriate when working with children, and why.
 Our policies require that a student never be alone in the building with an instructor and that every encounter with a child be both observable and interruptible.

 Attached you will find two documents from our handbook.
 Until now, this information was used only in employee training.
 In light of recent events, we think it best for you to know how we think and what we do on a daily basis to keep your kids safe.
+We now have them posted prominently in our lobby area.

 We also ask your vigilance.
 If you see suspicious or questionable behavior within the Salem sphere of responsibility, please immediately contact one of us or any person of responsibility about your concerns.